Italy moves to cut taxes, reduce energy bills in budget - sources - Up News Info

 So called “quota 100” allows people to retire if they have made 38 years of contributions and are at least 62 years old.

-The rightist League party is demanding that Draghi does not reinstate the previous unpopular system whereby retirement was generally allowed from the age of 67, a regime put in place in 2011 at the height of the sovereign debts crisis.
+The rightist League party is demanding that Draghi does not reinstate the previous unpopular system whereby retirement was generally allowed from the age of 67, a regime introduced in 2011 at the height of the sovereign debts crisis.

-Among options being considered are early retirement for workers in tough jobs, and a 2-year temporary regime of “quota 102” offering a pension to those aged 64 if they have paid in 38 years of contributions.
+This would offer a pension to those aged 64 next year and 66 in 2023 provided they have paid in 38 years of contributions.

 ($1 = 0.8596 euros) (Reporting by Giuseppe Fonte; editing by Gavin Jones)